e-Spirit/firstspirit-module-gradle-plugin/README.md

   // Library required to compile the production source code of
-  // this FSM which is provided by FirstSpirit. fsProvidedCompile ('commons-logging:commons-logging:1.1.3') }
+  // this FSM which is provided by FirstSpirit. fsProvidedCompile ('commons-logging:commons-logging:1.1.3')

+  // Embeds this and transitive deps as a server scoped resource fsServerCompile 'joda-time:joda-time:2.3'

+  // Embeds this and transitive deps as a module scoped resource fsModuleCompile 'org.apache.activemq:activemq-all:5.14.2'

+  // Embeds this and transitive deps as a web resource to all web app components fsWebCompile 'org.apache.activemq:activemq-all:5.14.2' }
 ```